-During 2013, we issued notes in principal amounts totaling \$820,000, less a discount of \$205,000, for cash proceeds of \$615,000.
-Under the terms of the notes, we agreed to deliver gold to the holders at the lesser of \$1,350 or a 25% discount to market price as calculated on the contract date and specify delivery of gold in November 2014.
+During the three month period ended March 31, 2013, the Company issued notes in principal amounts totaling \$820,000, less a discount of \$205,000, for cash proceeds of \$615,000.
+Under the terms of the notes, the Company agreed to deliver gold to the holders at the lesser of \$1,350 or a 25% discount to market price as calculated on the contract date and specify delivery of gold in November 2014.
 The notes payable in gold contracts contain standard terms regarding delivery and receipt of gold and payment of delivery costs.
-We paid a finder fee of \$42,000, or 7% of \$600,000 of the net proceeds and incurred other placement costs of \$2,143, for a total of \$44,143 of deferred finance costs.
+The Company paid a finder's fee of \$42,000, or 7% of \$600,000 of the net proceeds and incurred other placement costs of \$2,143, for a total of \$44,143 of deferred finance costs.

-Additionally, for each dollar of note payable in gold entered into during the three month period ended March 31, 2013, the holder received one half of a common stock purchase warrant.
+Additionally, for each dollar of note payable in gold entered into during the three month period ended March

+31, 2013, the holder received one half of a common stock purchase warrant.
 Each whole warrant is exercisable to purchase one share of common stock of the Company at an exercise price of \$0.40 for a period of two years following the date of issue.
-We recognized an additional discount of \$10,247 for the fair value of the warrants.
+The Company recognized an additional discount of \$10,247 for the fair value of the warrants.

-In the event that our shares of common stock trade in the United States at a closing price of greater than \$1.00 per share for a period of 10 consecutive trading days at any time following the issuance of the warrants, we may, in our sole discretion, accelerate the expiration date of the warrants by giving written notice to the holders thereof, and in such case, the warrants will expire on the 20th business day after the date on which we give such notice.
+In the event that our shares of common stock trade in the United States at a closing price of greater than \$1.00 per share for a period of 10 consecutive trading days at any time following the issuance of the warrants, the Company may, in its sole discretion, accelerate the expiration date of the warrants by giving written notice to the holders thereof, and in such case, the warrants will expire on the 20th business day after the date on which such notice is given by the Company.

-At September 30, 2014, we had outstanding total notes payable in gold of \$820,000 less unamortized discounts of \$22,748 for a net liability of \$797,252, representing 511.193 ounces of fine gold deliverable at November 30, 2014.
-The Joint Venture does not plan to produce or distribute gold to us prior to November 30, 2014; therefore, we will secure financing to buy the gold for payment, enter into negotiations with holders to modify the terms of the agreement or begin accruing and paying 8% interest on the total notes payable balance until the gold is delivered.
+At March 31, 2014, the Company had outstanding total notes payable in gold of \$820,000 less unamortized discounts of \$87,683 for a net liability of \$732,317, representing 511.193 ounces of fine gold deliverable at November 30, 2014.
+The Joint Venture does not plan to produce or distribute gold to the Company prior to November 30, 2014; therefore, the Company will secure financing to buy the gold for payment, enter into negotiations with holders to modify the terms of the agreement or begin accruing and paying 8% interest on the total notes payable balance until the gold is delivered.